tomhodgins/responsive.style/src/techniques/elder-siblings-of-element.md

+---
-# Selecting Elder Siblings of an Element
+title: Selecting Elder Siblings of an Element
+keywords: selector, css selector, selector resolver, elder siblings, css older, css elder, css sibling, previous element
+---

 CSS is able to select elements, the junior siblings of elements, and the children of elements, but it cannot select the elder siblings of elements.